orchestria/.github/README.md

-# OrchestrIA 🎻
+# OrchestrIA 🎻 org profile

-This the organization for OrchestrIA 🎻, an experimental agent orchestrator tool.
+This repo contains the organization `README.md`.

-More details can be found in the [project `README.md`](https://github.com/orchestria/orchestria?tab=readme-ov-file#orchestria-).